CSAT and CEQV for nilpotent Maltsev algebras of Fitting length > 2: Wreath product representations

 We next prove that, for supernilpotent congruences $\alpha \in \Con(\algA)$ it is possible to separate the affine components of different prime expontents by unary polynomials.
-For this we first need the following lemma about the loop operation:
+For this we first need the following lemma about the loop operation in nilpotent algebras of prime power size: